If you read my last post, you’ll know our dining chairs have been bugging me for some time.

 Here they are together at the table.
 I am working on the table right now and I am so excited how it’s turning out so far!
 If you’re nosy there are a few sneak peeks on Instagram🙂

-The math in the end works out as well: $255 for all 6 chairs and by the time the chairs I already had sell (asking $125) that number will come down to a cool $130 for all of my new to me dining chairs!
+The math in the end works out as well: $255 for all 6 chairs and by the time the chairs I already had sold, that number came down to a cool $130 for all of my new to me dining chairs!
 They actually retail for around $1,800.
 Makes my bargain hunting heart skip a beat!

 Here are a few more snazzy dining chairs for you!